-The South Carolina’s ACE Basin Project encompasses over one million acres between Beaufort and Charleston and even stretching up to Orangeburg and Bamberg counties.
+South Carolina’s ACE Basin encompasses over 1,000,000 acres between Beaufort and Charleston and even stretches up to Orangeburg County and Bamberg County.
 As of 2015, 217,156 acres of the ACE Basin are protected.
 Through a joint effort by numerous federal, state, and local agencies, as well as conservation organizations and private landowners, the basin is one of the largest protected estuarine systems on the East Coast.
-It provides a safe haven for wildlife and remains a buffer to encroaching development.
+It provides a safe haven for wildlife and remains a buffer from encroaching development.
 The ACE Basin gets its name from the three waterways that flow through its varied landscape: The Ashepoo, Combahee, and Edisto Rivers.

 Further down Bennett’s Point Road, there is a peaceful community in the heart of the ACE Basin.
-Docked at Bennett’s Point boat landing, you may find the lovely shrimp trawler pictured above.
+Docked at Bennett’s Point boat landing, you may find the lovely shrimp trawler pictured below.

 Ernest F. Hollings ACE Basin National Wildlife Refuge